Single transferable vote: Compared to other systems

-This result is different than if all voters could only vote for their first preference but still all seats were filled in a single contest, which is called the single non-transferable vote.
+This result is different from if all voters could only vote for their first preference but still all seats were filled in a single contest, which is called the single non-transferable vote.
 Under SNTV, the five candidates most popular when only first preferences are considered were candidates A2, A3, B1, B2 and B3.
 This means even though Party B's candidates had less support together, they would have received 60% of seats, and Party A only 40%.
 In this case, Party A overextended themselves by fielding too many candidates, but even if they had strategically nominated only three, they would not necessarily have been successful in gaining three seats instead of two seats, because one or two of their candidates might have taken the lion share of their party votes, leaving not enough votes for the other(s) to be elected.
-This could be addressed under SNTV if the party voters used coordinated strategic voting.
+This could be addressed under SNTV if the party voters used coordinated tactical or strategic voting.